lydstyl/190917-poker-croupier/README.md

 # Poker Croupier

-Play poker with friends without cards, this app will distribute virtual cards for you.
+Play poker with friends without cards, this React.js App will distribute virtual cards for you.